-- the election of the director nominees named in this Proxy Statement (Proposal No. 1); and - the ratification of Ernst & Young LLP ("E&Y") as our independent registered public accounting firm for the fiscal year ending December 31, 2018 (Proposal No. 2).
+- the election of the director nominees named in this Proxy Statement (Proposal No. 1); - approval, on a non-binding advisory basis, of the compensation paid to our named executive officers for the year ended December 31, 2018 (the "Say-on-Pay Proposal") (Proposal No. 2); - approval, on a non-binding advisory basis, of the preferred frequency of future non-binding advisory votes on the compensation of our named executive officers (Proposal No. 3); and - the ratification of the appointment of Ernst & Young LLP ("E&Y") as our independent registered public accounting firm for the fiscal year ending December 31, 2019 (Proposal No. 4).